 Between 1876 and 1896, ten Piper children were born at Roughway Farm, near Plaxtol, and were the offspring of Henry Joel Piper, a farm worker from Heathfield in Sussex, and his wife Emma Diprose.
 The fifth child, named Joel, was born on 1 April 1895 and when old enough probably attended school in Plaxtol, after which he became a builder’s apprentice.
 In 1903 Joel’s mother died, and his father subsequently remarried in 1905 to Alice Ann Banfield.

 By 1911 Joel had gained employment as a carpenter in the building industry and was living with his family in Crouch when war broke out in August 1914.
 He visited the recruiting office in Maidstone with Thomas Terry (who resided in Platt) on 9 September 1914 and enlisted in the infantry.
-Both lads joined the Royal West Kent Regiment and subsequently assigned to the 8th (Service) Battalion, which was formed several days after they signed up.
+Both lads joined the Royal West Kent Regiment and assigned to the 8th (Service) Battalion, which was formed several days after they signed up.
 The battalion would form part of the 72nd Brigade in the 24th Division of Kitchener’s Third Army and consisted of men who had enlisted at the end of August and during early September.
-The rate at which men volunteered had increased considerably which was possibly due to the news filtering back to the UK that the Regular Army had been in action, and were now in retreat.
+The rate at which men volunteered had increased which was possibly due to the news filtering back to the UK that the Regular Army had been in action at Mons, and were now in retreat.

-Upon reaching the German lines, the battalion discovered that the preliminary British artillery bombardment had been ineffective and the wire was almost entirely intact.
+Upon reaching the enemy lines, the battalion discovered that the preliminary British artillery bombardment had been ineffective and the wire was almost entirely intact.
 Horrifically exposed to the full fury of the German machine guns, the men threw themselves to the ground for cover and returned the enemy’s fire.